Bgrlgymnast/credit-risk-classification/report-template.md

 ## Results

-Accuracy scores and the precision & recall scores of all machine learning models.
+Accuracy scores: the precision, recall and F-1 scores of all machine learning models are as followed.

 * **Healthy Loans ("0")**:
-    - Precision
+    - Precision: 1.00
-    - Recall
+    - Recall: 0.99
-    - F-1
+    - F-1: 1.00

-* **High-Risk Loans ("01")**:
+* **High-Risk Loans ("1")**:
-    - Precision
+    - Precision: 0.85
-    - Recall
+    - Recall: 0.91
-    - F-1
+    - F-1:0.88

+**Model Accuracy**: 0.99

 ## Summary

-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-For example:

-* Which one seems to perform best?
-How do you know it performs best?
-* Does performance depend on the problem we are trying to solve?
-(For example, is it more important to predict the `1`'s, or predict the `0`'s? )

-If you do not recommend any of the models, please justify your reasoning.
+In summary the model was able to predict the classificatios of loans well with a higher accuracy for healthy loans but still above average for high-risk loans.

+The model to predict healthly loans performs best because of the preciscion, recall and f1-scores being nearly perfect.
+There is a larger margin of error for the higher risk loans which is why this one is not the best performing model.

+I would recommend this model with assistance for classification of loan borrowers.
+However, for the higher-risk loans I would recommend a seceond pair of eyes (non-AI) review to make a final decsion due to the slightly larger margin of error the model throws of to help protect the Lender make a final decision.